State Guide · Meghalaya

 II

-Where Non-Tribal Buyers Can Purchase: The Shillong Non-Tribal Zones
+Where Non-Tribal Buyers Can Purchase

-The only practical option for non-tribal buyers purchasing in Meghalaya is in the designated non-tribal zones - primarily in parts of Shillong city.
-These zones exist because Shillong was developed by the British as a hill station and had a significant non-tribal administrative and military presence that pre-dates the ADC framework.
+The only practical option for non-tribal buyers purchasing in Meghalaya is in the designated non-tribal zones — primarily in parts of Shillong city.

 1

-Obtain ILP before entering Meghalaya
+Obtain the ILP before entering Meghalaya

 2